 I am sure you are saying to yourself what a strange title for a Christian article.
-The reality is that most of the Body of Christ who has chosen to follow the cloud in the 21st Century finds itself in a strange land.
-We are out of Egypt physically and spiritually but we are not yet home.
+The reality is that most of the Body of Christ who have chosen to follow the cloud in the 21st Century find themselves in a strange land.
+We are out of Egypt physically and spiritually, but we are not yet home.

 Yesterday I heard the news that a creative brother who didn’t fit in the religious system came against some of those struggles and because he was alone and without encouragement may have taken his life.
 These kinds of examples are everywhere.
 Discouragement in this transitional stage is inevitable.
 The truth is this is not our world.
 We are just pilgrims passing through a strange land.

 Here are some examples of the personal struggles;

 - Young people who the Lord has spoken to concerning His ways but are trapped because the parents for one reason or another have chosen to stay in Babylon.
 You know you need more, but out of respect you stay.

 - A husband or wife whose spouse is not willing to leave Babylon.
 You know your house is divided but there is not a thing you can do about it in the flesh.
 It’s easy to get tired of praying when you don’t see anything good happening.